Linaro/Connect/_posts/hkg15/2015-04-23-hkg15-205-opentac-open-hardware-test-automation-controller.markdown

   and per-device power consumption measurement.
 Implemented as a beaglebone-black cape and available in two variants, supporting 4 or 8 device channels respectively, to fit into a 1U case.
 Can be supplied with or without case.
-There is space inside the 4 channel variant for a small ARM server (e.g. cubietruck) with a SATA drive, making it ideal as a desktop or demonstrator unit. http://wiki.vero-apparatus.com/OpenTAC
+There is space inside the 4 channel variant for a small Arm server (e.g. cubietruck) with a SATA drive, making it ideal as a desktop or demonstrator unit. http://wiki.vero-apparatus.com/OpenTAC

 '